The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 |Direct train||Yes, there are 10 direct trains a day|

-Travel from Zurich to Berlin from £27 with Omio’s train partners Deutsche Bahn!
-You can find the best timetables and tickets when comparing and booking the most affordable route for you.
+Find the best trains to Berlin from Zurich with Omio's travel partners Deutsche Bahn from £17.
+We can find you the best deals, timetables and tickets when comparing and booking the best route.

 Zurich to Berlin train information with Deutsche Bahn: